miko3k/iconized/README.md

 If you encounter bugs, please do not hesitate to report them.

-I might add an API which returns more information about images (hotspot position for CUR file) or an api which allows user to decode only selected image based on their metadata.
+I feel two major features are missing:
+* a method to retrieve image metadata (hotspot position for CUR file...)
+* a method to select images to decode based on their metadata (this might be hard, because even if boundaries are wrong windows tend to display icon somehow, more research would be needed)

 ## Credits